This article originally appeared on VICE Canada

 I know, because I've tried.

-I've driven a half hour to go to an event with Harper in the hopes that I might be bestowed the grand honour of asking the Exalted One a question (I wanted to know why we weren't providing weapons to our Kurdish allies).
+I've driven a half hour to go to an event with Harper in the hopes that I might be bestowed the grand honor of asking the Exalted One a question (I wanted to know why we weren't providing weapons to our Kurdish allies).
 But after hearing a 20-minute speech, I had a friendly PMO staffer instruct me that I was to leave.
 I tried to resist—I slipped off my bright-red "MEDIA" badge—only to be confronted by security a hot second later.
 I was escorted from the school gymnasium.

 We've all just given up, at this point.
 We've, metaphorically, put on a housecoat and pulled a half-eaten carton of Chunky Monkey from the freezer.